bcit-ci/CodeIgniter/user_guide_src/source/libraries/encryption.rst

   #.
 Check if the string is long enough, separate the HMAC out of
-     it and validate if it is correct (this is done in a way that prevents timing attacks agains it).
+     it and validate if it is correct (this is done in a way that prevents timing attacks against it).
 Return FALSE if either of the checks fails.

   #.
 Base64-decode the string.